Fahmula/nexus-tuner/README.md

 #### Without Docker

+> [!IMPORTANT]
+> Ensure you are in the directory you cloned earlier that contains `app.py`.
+> You do not need to activate the virtual environment for running the application.

-Ensure you are in the directory you cloned earlier that contains `app.py`.
-Then run the following command, replacing `NEXUS_PORT` and `NEXUS_CONFIG_DIR` with the values you set in your `.env` file:
+Run the following command, replacing `NEXUS_PORT` and `NEXUS_CONFIG_DIR` with the values you set in your `.env` file:

 ```bash
 venv/bin/uvicorn app:app --workers 1 --log-level warning --host 0.0.0.0 --port NEXUS_PORT --env-file "NEXUS_CONFIG_DIR/.env"
 ```

+Schedule `NexusTuner` to run on startup using your system's service manager (e.g. systemd, launchd, Task Scheduler).

 ### Configuring Channels